The four questions your landing page needs to answer

 There are four main things a good landing page tells a viewer in a few seconds:

-- What exactly is being offered? - You should answer the question "What's in it for me if I give you my information?"
+- What exactly is being offered? - Answer the question, "What's in it for me if I give you my information?"

-- What are the benefits of the offer? - You should explain why the viewer just can't live without it.
+- What are the benefits of the offer? - Explain why the viewer just can't live without it.

-- Why does the viewer need the offer NOW? - You should create a sense of urgency around your offer.
+- Why does the viewer need the offer NOW? - Create a sense of urgency around your offer.

 - How does the user get the offer? - The page should make it easy for the lead to convert.

-1. Go to the Landing Page ManagerIn your HubSpot Marketing account, navigate to Content > Landing Pages.
+1. Navigate to Landing PagesIn your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Landing Pages.